 Nearby tourist attractions

-Prambanan – well known ancient Hindu temple built in the 9th century for Trimurti as an expression that God is the Creator (Brahma), Preserver (Vishnu), and also the Destroyer (Shiva).
+Prambanan – a well-known ancient Hindu temple built in the 9th century for Trimurti as an expression that God is the Creator (Brahma), Preserver (Vishnu), and also the Destroyer (Shiva).
 The temple compound lies just 18km east of Yogyakarta and would take 102 hours by car to get there.

 Yogyakarta – head back or onwards to Yogyakarta as there are lots of things to do in Yogyakarta.

-Mount Bromo – a volcano in East Java popular for the crater’s sunrise view.
+Mount Bromo – a volcano in East Java famous for the crater’s sunrise view.
 Many travelers attest to this one, don’t miss out!

-Try to go in at the earliest hours open to the public to truly enjoy this massive and unique Buddhist temple.
+Try to go in at the earliest hours open to the public to enjoy this massive and unique Buddhist temple truly.
 You will appreciate the serenity and peace and fully immerse in its significance without the hordes of tourists spoiling it.
 If you do not want to pay for the sunrise tour, get in at 8 am once it is open for walk-in; the effort is well worth it.